Darren Criss Cast In ‘Versace: American Crime Story’: ‘Glee’ Star Playing Brutal Killer

-This is a brilliant choice!
-Ryan Murphy is going to have a mini-‘Glee’ reunion, as he has tapped Darren Criss to star in his upcoming ‘Versace: American Crime Story.’
+This is so exciting!
+Ryan Murphy is going to have a mini-‘Glee’ reunion, as he’s tapped Darren Criss to star in his upcoming ‘Versace: American Crime Story.’
 We’ve got the details on how he has signed on to play vicious serial killer Andrew Cunanan.

 Pics: Darren Criss